Community energy managers, internships and co-op students

 - Density bonuses

 - Revitalization tax exemptions.

 - Advance energy efficiency program uptake through local government processes and channels, including:

 - Building permits

 - Co-incentives for water and ENERGY STAR® appliances

 - Fire and building code inspections, recreation programming for low income households and more.

 - Development, delivery and evaluation of engagement activities or programs to encourage energy conservation behaviour changes in your community.

-This peer network focuses on high performance new construction, whether that is single-family homes, multi-unit townhomes and high-rises, or commercial buildings.
-Topics for discussion and presentation include Step Code metric updates, bylaw adoption and implementation updates, industry training, compliance processes and best practices, incentives, and BC Building Code updates.
+This peer network focuses on high performance new construction, providing support and collaboration on topics like Step Code metric updates, industry training, incentives, and BC Building Code updates.